The Melt Assay SALSA MC002 SMA Newborn Screen is an in vitro diagnostic (IVD)1

-1 In Vitro Diagnostic use (IVD): only in the countries specified on the title page of the instructions for use.
-In all other countries, this product is for Research Use Only (RUO).
+Please note that this kit is for in vitro diagnostic (IVD) use in the countries specified on the first page of this instructions for use.
+In all other countries, the product is for research use only (RUO).

-Spinal muscular atrophy (SMA) is a severe, recessive, neuromuscular disease for which treatment options have recently become available.
+Spinal muscular atrophy (SMA) is a severe, recessive, neuromuscular disease for which treatment options are available.
 SMA is caused by a complete absence of functional copies of the SMN1

 gene.
 In most populations, homozygous absence of the exon 7 DNA sequence of the SMN1